NFL Rumors: With Tom Brady Leaving, New England Patriots Could Trade To Draft A Top Quarterback

 There is expected to be plenty of interest in Brady, with Dale Arnold of WEEI reporting this week that close to a dozen teams may be bidding for his services.
 That includes at least two teams that already made big investments at quarterback.

 “I have been told as many as 11 teams may have already indicated to the Brady camp that there is some interest.
 I have been told that the Redskins are interested.
-The next two probably would shock you, because I was told the Jets may be interested, and Joe Judge may be interested for the New York Giants,” Arnold said on Wednesday.
+The next two probably would shock you…because I was told the Jets may be interested, and Joe Judge may be interested for the New York Giants,” Arnold said on Wednesday.

 The Patriots Have The No. 23 Overall Pick

 If the Patriots do intend to trade up for a quarterback, it could take a considerable investment.
-The Patriots currently hold the No. 23 overall pick in May’s NFL Draft, and would likely need to move into the Top 5 to take one of this year’s top two quarterbacks, Joe Burrow and Tua Tagovailoa.
+The Patriots currently hold the No. 23 overall pick in May’s NFL Draft, and would likely need to move into the Top 5 to take one of this year’s top contending quarterbacks, Joe Burrow and Tua Tagovailoa.
 Based on recent years, it would take multiple first-round picks and likely some other high-round picks to move that far into the first round.

 If the Patriots are willing to aim for one of the second tier quarterbacks, it may not take so big of a jump.
 A mock draft from CBS Sports had five quarterbacks taken in the first 15 picks of the draft.